home-assistant/home-assistant.io/source/_integrations/thread.markdown

 ### Combining Thread networks

-In the current implementation, having <abbr title="Thread border routers">TBRs</abbr> results in separate networks using different credentials.
+In the current implementation, having multiple <abbr title="Thread border routers">TBRs</abbr> from different vendors results in separate networks using different credentials.
 This prevents devices from roaming between the Thread networks.
 In theory, it would be better to join all Thread networks into a single network to increase the size of the mesh network.
 A dense mesh network should lead to better <abbr title="radio frequency">RF</abbr> coverage and better link quality, which lowers transmission latencies, making communication faster.

 <div class="warning">